Date: Monday 30 June 2025

 Cost: Please see Registration page

-How can we best work together across the curricular, co-curricular and extra curricular to enhance student successful transition?
-What are our strengths, weaknesses, opportunities and threats?
+How can we work together across the curricular, co-curricular and extracurricular spaces to enhance successful student transition to university?
+What are our strengths, limitations and opportunities?

 Facilitators